beatlab-mcmaster/SocialEyes/src/glassesRecord/README.md

 ## Usage

+1. Install the requirements with `pip install -r requirements.txt`

-1. Check the network config parameters in `config.json` so the devices could be found on network.
+2. Check the network config parameters in `config.json` so the devices could be found on network.

+3. Configure other parameters in `config.json`.
+See the next section for parameter descriptions.

+4. Run the module with `python3 main.py`

+## Config

+The following parameters can be set in config.json to configure your recording session:

-    By default, SocialEyes will look for a range of IP addresses provided using the following config parameters:
+    - By default, SocialEyes will look for a range of IP addresses provided using the following config parameters:

         ```
         {